pbarston/Terrorism-Topic-Modeling/README.md

 # Terrorism-Topic-Modeling
 Code and description for my study of Topic Modeling to Study Terrorism in Sub-Saharan Africa, 1998 - 2019.
-Presented as my final project for Applied Machine Learning course, Fall 2021, at the University of North Carolina - Charlotte
+Presented as my final project for Applied Machine Learning course, Fall 2021, at the University of North Carolina - Charlotte.

+Futher updates to come.

 Check out my code: https://drive.google.com/drive/folders/1g-IizMFTUbYfX3_13jbX8iuGTOhZ_u2_?usp=sharing